viorble/Lecture-Database/ch04_entity_replationship_modeling.md

 --------|---------------------|----------------------
-Requirement|	Every entity instance must participate|	Some entity instances may not participate Entity Dependency|	Entity cannot exist without the relationship|	Entity can exist independently Common Examples|	Weak entities (e.g., Dependent must have an Employee)	|Optional relationships (e.g., Student may or may not have a Library Members
+Requirement|	Every entity instance must participate|	Some entity instances may not participate Entity Dependency|	Entity cannot exist without the relationship|	Entity can exist independently Common Examples|	Dependent must have an Employee	|Student may or may not have a Library Members

 # Relationship Degree
 - A relationship degree indicates the number of entities associated with a relationship